Disciplining Toddlers: Time In or Time Out?

 Timeouts: Not for Every Kid

 Some experts insist that timeouts work for all, but Shu and Pantley disagree.
 "For some kids who just hate to be alone, it's a much bigger punishment than it's worth, especially with young toddlers," says Shu.
 "They get so upset because you're abandoning them that they don't remember why they're there, and it makes things worse."
-She suggests holding a child like this in a bear hug and helping her calm down.
+She suggests holding a child with these fears in a bear hug and helping her calm down.

 You can also try warding off the kind of behavior that might warrant a timeout with "time-in."
 That means noticing when your children's behavior is starting to get out of hand and spending five or 10 minutes with them before they seriously misbehave.
 "It's like a preemptive strike," Shu says.
 "Once they've gotten some quality time with you, you can usually count on reasonably OK behavior for a little while."